jerturowetz/notes/whishlist.md

 # Wishlist

-- cabvas bag (like for toys - zone) for bumble and eatung stuff
+- canvas bag (like for toys - zone) for bumble and eatung stuff

 ## Winter boots